fram-lang/fram-doc/src/intro/named-parameters.md

 Optional parameters can be omitted when the function is used.
 In this case, the value `None` is passed to the function.
-When the parameter is specified, the value is wrapped in `Some` constructor.
-Moreover, the programmer can pass value of type `Option _` directly, when the name used in the instantiation starts with a question mark.
+When the parameter is specified, the value is wrapped in the `Some` constructor.
+Moreover, the programmer can pass a value of type `Option _` directly, when the name used in the instantiation starts with a question mark.

 ```fram